entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > Ritchie *et al.* (1992), Character 11; Luo *et al*.
 (2025), Character 91.

 > - Ritchie *et al.* (1992) regarded it as a synapomorphy of sinolepids and euantiarchs.
+> - **Some euantiarchs like *Bothriolepis macphersoni* possess rostralcaudal openings above and below the pars pedalis, should this situation be coded as 0?**

 > - The coding of *Zhujielepis* is .
 > - The coding of *Yangfanyu* is .